pagkly/Zed/Investopedia3/Discount Yield Definition.md

 ## Understanding the Discount Yield

-Discount yield computes a [discount bond](https://www.investopedia.com/terms/d/discountbond.asp) investor's [return on investment](https://www.investopedia.com/terms/t/treasurybill.asp) (ROI) if the bond is held until maturity.
-A [Treasury bill](https://www.investopedia.com/terms/u/ustreasury.asp) is issued at a discount from [par value](https://www.investopedia.com/terms/p/parvalue.asp) (face amount), along with many forms of commercial paper and municipal notes, which are short-term debt instruments issued by municipalities.
+Discount yield computes a [[discount bond]](https://www.investopedia.com/terms/d/discountbond.asp) investor's [[return on investment]](https://www.investopedia.com/terms/t/treasurybill.asp) (ROI) if the bond is held until maturity.
+A [[Treasury bill]](https://www.investopedia.com/terms/u/ustreasury.asp) is issued at a discount from [[par value]](https://www.investopedia.com/terms/p/parvalue.asp) (face amount), along with many forms of commercial paper and municipal notes, which are short-term debt instruments issued by municipalities.
 U.S. Treasury bills have a maximum maturity of six months (26 weeks), while Treasury notes and bonds have longer maturity dates.

-If a security is sold before the [maturity date](https://www.investopedia.com/terms/m/maturitydate.asp), the rate of return earned by the investor is different, and the new rate of return is based on the sale price of the security.
+If a security is sold before the [[maturity date]](https://www.investopedia.com/terms/m/maturitydate.asp), the rate of return earned by the investor is different, and the new rate of return is based on the sale price of the security.
 If, for example, the $1,000 corporate bond purchased for $920 is sold for $1,100 five years after the purchase date, the investor has a gain on the sale.
 The investor must determine the amount of the bond discount that is posted to income before the sale and must compare that with the $1,100 sale price to calculate the gain.

 A [zero-coupon bond](https://www.investopedia.com/terms/z/zero-couponbond.asp) is a another example of a discount bond.
 Depending on the length of time until maturity, zero-coupon bonds can be issued at substantial discounts to par, sometimes 20% or more.
 Because a bond will always pay its full, face value, at maturity—assuming no credit events occur—zero-coupon bonds will steadily rise in price as the maturity date approaches.
 These bonds don't make periodic interest payments and will only make one payment of the face value to the holder at maturity.